LBHackney-IT/Data-Platform-Playbook/docs/playbook/Module-0.md

   - [Notebook Environment Setup](https://docs.google.com/document/d/1CFfneUahaBVw-yIzmbdBB1lDXM3d2biApz_-CqbpCCc)
 - Common Problems / FAQ
   - How can I tell if my Notebook Environment is working?
     - When you open up the Jupyter Instance, open the template.ipnyb and try to run the first Cell.
 It should create a Spark instance, if it doesn’t something might be wrong.
-At that point it is best to ask somebody for some troubleshooting
+At that point it is best to ask somebody for some troubleshooting.

 </details>